Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Introduction

+Our approach departs from DANN in a crucial aspect: we explicitly require that the learned representation $W = f(\X)$ be \emph{conditionally} independent of the contextual variables $\Z$ given the label $Y$.
+This is a stronger and more targeted constraint than the marginal invariance encouraged in DANN, and reflects the intuition that features can reflect information about the domain insofar as it is already explained by the label.
+In contrast, enforcing $W \indep Z$ (which corresponds to the idea used in DANN) may undesirably remove predictive signal in cases where $Y$ and the environment are themselves highly dependent.

-\paragraph{Organization of the paper.} Section \ref{toy_example} presents an example to motivate the methodology developed in this work.
+\paragraph{Organization of the paper.} Section \ref{toy_example} presents a simple example to motivate and illustrate the methodology developed in this work.
 Section \ref{sec:model} establishes the model we will deal with throughout the paper and the proposal's main idea.
-Section \ref{sec:methodology} presents the new methodology, starting for expository reasons with the simplest case: one-dimensional response $Y$ and observed confounder $Z$ and joint multivariate Gaussian distribution for $(Y,Z,X)$; surrogates $S$ to replace $Z$, higher dimensions for $Y,Z$ and $W$ and categorical labels are presented in subsequent subsections, increasing the levels of complexity.
-Further extensions to general distributions and nonlinear feature extractors are left to a forthcoming paper.
-Section \ref{sec:theoretical} establishes the theoretical foundations of the proposal, though a set of proofs that we skip along the exposition to enhance readability.
+Section \ref{sec:methodology} presents the new methodology, starting for expository reasons with the simplest case: one-dimensional response $Y$ and observed confounder $Z$ and joint multivariate Gaussian distribution for $(Y,Z,X)$.
+Surrogates $S$ to replace $Z$, higher dimensional $Y$, $Z$ and $W$ and categorical labels are presented in subsequent subsections.
+Section \ref{sec:theoretical} establishes the theoretical foundations of the proposal, through a set of proofs that we skip along the exposition to enhance readability.
 Section \ref{sec:experiments} presents numerical experiments that illustrate and validate the proposal.
-In Section \ref{sec:avenues} we discuss possible extensions of the methodology to different scenarios.
+Section \ref{sec:avenues} discusses briefly possible extensions of the methodology to different scenarios, including general distributions and nonlinear feature extractors, which will be developed more thoroughly in a forthcoming paper.